pace-neutrons/pace-developers/optimisation/design/Model_Optimisation_Design.md

 end
 ```

-If model optimisation is to be supported when running compiled MATLAB/Horace from Python this requires a way to call their Python functions.
+If model optimisation is to be supported when running compiled MATLAB/Horace from Python this requires a way to call user defined Python functions.

 - Can compiled MATLAB call pure Python functions?
 	+ How should such functions be provided to MATLAB?
 As `module.function` strings, memory addresses, etc.?